Barefoot Plyometrics and Running

 Always start with a low height and increase incrementally over time when doing in-depth jumps.

 Here are my two favorite plyometric exercises to increase speed and help with running mechanics.
-I would not recommend performing the 1st movement more than 3x per week.
+I would not recommend performing the 1st movement for more than 3x per week.
 Typically 2-3 sets of 4-6 reps will suffice.
 The second exercise can be done for 30-60 seconds at a time for 2-3 sets.
-As a beginner less is more.
-Generally 1-3 minutes between sets and 3-5 minutes between exercises is sufficient recovery within a single training session.
+As a beginner, less is more.
+Generally, 1-3 minutes between sets and 3-5 minutes between exercises is sufficient recovery within a single training session.

 1. In-Depth Jump – Stand on a platform 30 cm (up to 80 cm high) and step off, do not jump off, the end.
 Let the balls of your feet hit the ground first; absorb the impact by bending your knees and hips; and immediately explode back up into the air with maximal force; as you propel upwards pump your arms toward the sky.